 Use the esxcli command to list available multipathing claim rules.

-Claim rules indicate whether the NMP multipathing plug-in or a third-party MPP manages a given physical path.
+Claim rules indicate whether the NMP, HPP, or a third-party MPP manages a given physical path.
 Each claim rule identifies a set of paths based on the following parameters:

-Rule Class Rule Class Type Plugin Matches MP 0 runtime transport NMP transport=usb MP 1 runtime transport NMP transport=sata MP 2 runtime transport NMP transport=ide MP 3 runtime transport NMP transport=block MP 4 runtime transport NMP transport=unknown MP 101 runtime vendor MASK_PATH vendor=DELL model=Universal Xport MP 101 file vendor MASK_PATH vendor=DELL model=Universal Xport MP 200 runtime vendor MPP_1 vendor=NewVend model=* MP 200 file vendor MPP_1 vendor=NewVend model=* MP 201 runtime location MPP_2 adapter=vmhba41 channel=* target=* lun=* MP 201 file location MPP_2 adapter=vmhba41 channel=* target=* lun=* MP 202 runtime driver MPP_3 driver=megaraid MP 202 file driver MPP_3 driver=megaraid MP 65535 runtime vendor NMP vendor=* model=*
+Rule Class Rule Class Type Plugin Matches MP 10 runtime vendor HPP vendor=NVMe model=* MP 10 file vendor HPP vendor=NVMe model=* MP 50 runtime transport NMP transport=usb MP 51 runtime transport NMP transport=sata MP 52 runtime transport NMP transport=ide MP 53 runtime transport NMP transport=block MP 54 runtime transport NMP transport=unknown MP 101 runtime vendor MASK_PATH vendor=DELL model=Universal Xport MP 101 file vendor MASK_PATH vendor=DELL model=Universal Xport MP 200 runtime vendor MPP_1 vendor=NewVend model=* MP 200 file vendor MPP_1 vendor=NewVend model=* MP 201 runtime location MPP_2 adapter=vmhba41 channel=* target=* lun=* MP 201 file location MPP_2 adapter=vmhba41 channel=* target=* lun=* MP 202 runtime driver MPP_3 driver=megaraid MP 202 file driver MPP_3 driver=megaraid MP 65535 runtime vendor NMP vendor=* model=*

 This example indicates the following:

-The Class column shows which rules are defined and which are loaded.
+- The Class column shows which rules are defined and which are loaded.
 The file parameter in the Class column indicates that the rule is defined.
 The runtime parameter indicates that the rule has been loaded into your system.
-For a user-defined claim rule to be active, two lines with the same rule number should exist, one line for the rule with the file parameter and another line with runtime.
-Several low numbered rules, have only one line with the Class of runtime.
-These are system-defined claim rules that you cannot modify.
+For a user-defined claim rule to be active, two lines with the same rule number must exist, one line for the rule with the file parameter and another line with runtime.
+Several default system-defined claim rules have only one line with the Class of runtime.
+You cannot modify these rules.